Lab 4

 The Data

-• The hbp3024.xlsx Excel file (first introduced in Lab 2) is available for download on the 432 data page.
+• The hbp_3024.xlsx Excel file (first introduced in Lab 2) is available for download on the 432 data page.
+Be sure that you see 8 variables with missing values when you impute the data.

-Using the hbp_lab4 data, build a logistic regression model to predict whether a subject has a depression diagnosis based on:
+Using the hbp_1 data, build a logistic regression model, called fit1, to predict whether a subject has a depression diagnosis based on the main effects of four variables:

-• which of the four practices they receive care from, along with
+• which of the practices they receive care from, along with

 • the subject’s age,